johncrook-davies/sailing/stilltobecategorised.md

 * Bearing

 ## Todo
-* Do extra questions on tidal height
+* questions on page 19 and page 21
-* Flick throuh day skipper book and come back to session with any questions
-* Pages 6 and 7